ranjithrd/confluence_23/src/events/dips-code-jam.md

 ---
 category: techsprint
+short_description: Competitive programming event
 title: Code Jam
 img: /_media/hackathon_picture.png
-dates: TBD
+dates: 1 day
-times: TBD
+grades: Grades 10 to 12
 venue: Offline
-teamsize: 1 to 3
 description: Let your coding skills shine in this offline event!
 Use logic and problem solving to defeat other contestants in this competitive programming event.